dd32/td-gh-ex/readme.txt

 See headers of files for further details.

 # Changelog
+= 3.3.15 July 3rd 2017 =
+* fixed : more css specificity added to the sticky sidebars.
+Fixes #529
+* fixed : the images of the featured post could be too high in some scenario.
+Two new image sizes have been added and a max-height depending on the culumn layout has been set in the css rules. fixes #525.

 = 3.3.14 June 29th 2017 =
 * fixed : huajax used to set the browser agent when the sticky sidebar is on might be too slow.
 Restrict the ajax query only when user has checked the sticky sidebars for either mobile devices or desktops, or both.
 Fixes #523.
 * fixed : related posts should not inherit the main post-title fittext font-size
-* added : new option in Adanced options > Mobile Devies > Make font sizes flexible. , responsive font-size is unchecked by default.
+* added : new option in Adanced options > Mobile Devices > Make font sizes flexible. , responsive font-size is unchecked by default.
 Fixes #522

 = 3.3.13 June 26th 2017 =
 * fixed : when doing an ajax request on front, always make sure that the response is a well formed object, and fallback on the localized param if not